eaxly/.dotfiles/README.md

 # The DOTFILES (also know as ~/.files)

+# WARNING!
+These are the v1 dotfiles where stow is used.
+In the v2 (main branch) mackup is used
+v1 is not used and updated any more

+# OLD README
 These are _my_ Dotfiles.
 I am a ~~wanna be~~ **very professional** Software Engineer.
 These Dotfiles are meant to be used on ArchLinux.